 Waiting for the bus, like a Swede

 When you wait for the bus – do it in respectable distance to your waiting neighbor – at least two meters – make sure not to cough in autumn – people will think you have influenza and treat you like an outlaw.
-On the other hand, you can be sure none will sit in close to you.
-So, yes, do cough if you need space.
+On the other hand, you can be sure no one will sit in close to you.
+So, actually yes, do cough if you need space.

 To make 100% sure no one is going to sit on the place next to you, place your umbrella or bag, or gloves there.
-Or simply don’t look like you care about body hygiene.
+Or simply try to not look like you care about body hygiene.

 If you hear loud-speaking people in the public, they are either non-Swedish or drunk.
 Rarely both.